MPFEConsultancy/mpfeconsultancy.github.io/drafts/_posts/2022-03-20-azure-security.md

 ## Vulnerability Scanning

-By deploying Azure's [Vulnerability Assessment agent](https://docs.microsoft.com/en-us/azure/defender-for-cloud/deploy-vulnerability-assessment-vm) (provided by Qualys) on to your Virtual Machines in both pre-production and production application vulnerabilities can be surfaced and reported to Defender for Cloud for mitigation.
+By deploying Azure's [Vulnerability Assessment agent](https://docs.microsoft.com/en-us/azure/defender-for-cloud/deploy-vulnerability-assessment-vm) (provided by Qualys) on to your Virtual Machines in both pre-production and production, application vulnerabilities can be surfaced and reported to Defender for Cloud for mitigation.
 The agent can be deployed directly from Defender for Cloud and/or you can enable an Azure policy to ensure its deployed by default on to any new and existing Virtual Machines.

 ## Antimalware